GatorGauge/GatorGauge/README.md

 GatorGauge is a tool that allows professors to easily gain information on practicals and laboratory assignments completed by their students.
-GatorGauge enables professors to download and analyze the information in student repositories in order to gain knowledge on how long the projects took, the average number of commits, and where students had the most difficulty.
-GatorGauge analyzes README files, commits, source code and comments.
+GatorGauge does this by enabling professors to download and analyze the information in student repositories.
+In doing this information is gained on how long the projects took, the average number of commits, and where students had the most difficulty.
+GatorGauge gains this information by using natrul langusge processing to analyzes README files, commits, source code, and comments.
 This tool can be used by future students as well, allowing them to gain the same information about the course work.

 ## Installation